guybedford/chomp/docs/task.md

 ## Task Dependence

-Using dependencies and targets, task graphs are built up through the task pattern in Chomp, where each task can be cached at a fine-grained level and task inputs can be the result of targets or other tasks.
+Using dependencies and targets, task graphs are built up through the task pattern in Chomp, where each task can be cached at a fine-grained level.
+Task dependency inputs can themselves be the result of targets or other tasks.
 Build order is determined by the graph in this way.

 For example, consider a build that compiles with Babel, then builds into a single file with RollupJS.

+Rather than using a RollupJS Babel plugin, separating the compilation on the file system enables caching, parallelization, finer-grained generic build control and comprehensive incremental builds with watcher support:

 ```toml
 version = 0.1